magisterquis/vnclowpot/tester/README.md

 causing vnclowpot to log known hashes (plus a handful of features useful for pentesters and such).
 Please don't use it for illegal purposes.

-Only protocol 3.8 with VNC Authentication is supported.
+~~Only protocol 3.8 with VNC Authentication is supported.
 As this is what is used by vnclowpot, there are no plans to support other protocol versions.
-Pull requests are welcome.
+Pull requests are welcome.~~

+Versions 3.3, 3.7, and 3.8 are supported.
+Only version 3.8 has been thoroughly
+tested.